ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-hannah-1824.md

 weight: 70
 ---

 Hannah (Thatcher) Eastman Mills, born 21 May 1824, Hawkhurst, Kent, England, died 25 Feb 1917, Brookton NY.
-Second wife of Edward H. Mills, married 30 Dec 1896 and step-mother to Emily.
+Second wife of Edward Hallock Mills, married 30 Dec 1896 and step-mother to Emily.
 Active member of Brookton Congregational Church, Ladies' Aid Society and Women's Christian Temperance Union.
 In this section, the Thatcher and Eastman genealogies are also explored.

 <!--more-->